gossie/router/README.md

     log.Fatal(http.ListenAndServe(":8080", httpRouter))
 }
 ```
 The code creates two `GET` and one `POST` route to retrieve and create books.
 The first parameter is the path, that may contain path variables.
 Path variables start with a `:`.
 The second parameter is the handler function that handles the request.
-A handler function must be of the following type: `type HttpHandler func(http.ResponseWriter, *http.Request, map[string]string)`
+A handler function must be of the following type: `type HttpHandler func(http.ResponseWriter, *http.Request, *router.Context)`
 The first and second parameter are the `ResponseWriter` and the `Request` of Go's `http` package.
 The third parameter is a `map` containing the path variables.
 The key is the name the way it was used in the route's path.
 In this example the third route would contain a value for the key `bookId`.

 ## Middleware